nx-lr/protea/readme.md

 There are two floating point types, `float32` and `float64`, which correspond to the binary32 and binary64 types defined by IEEE.

+Floating numbers can contain repeating digits, ratios, fractions, repeating digits, powers, exponents, and rounding, as well as an optional type suffix.
+If no suffix is present, the literal's type is `f64`.

 A floating point literal is of the form:

 ```ebnf